 While you should always try to ensure that you avoid light pollution as much as possible, it does help to have a powerful telescope in your hands.

-It is all about the aperture, as this collects light, so choose a telescope that has an aperture that is as wide as possible.
+The aperture is all about collecting light, so choose a telescope with an aperture as wide as possible.

 Cut out the glare